Charlotte Leib

 Bio:

-Charlotte is a fourth-year doctoral candidate in the Department of History and member of the Environmental Humanities and Environmental History cohorts.
-Her work focuses on histories of the built environment, landscape architecture, and the perceptions, representations and repercussions of environmental and technological change in North America during the seventeenth through twentieth centuries.
+Charlotte is a fifth-year doctoral candidate in the Department of History and member of the Environmental Humanities and Environmental History cohorts.
+Initially trained as a landscape architect, she combines methods from the plant humanities, urban environmental history, discard studies, and the histories of science, technology and cultural landscapes in her work.